dbpedia/embeddings/gsoc2017-nausheen/ReadMe.md

 For <b>HolE</b>, we would require one more step of converting these files into bin file.
 Check HOLE folder for the steps.

-5) Training the DBpedia data
+5) Training the embeddings on the DBpedia dataset

 Put the ``train.txt, test.txt, valid.txt``` files from step 4 into <b>complex/dbpedia_dataset/</b> folder and run the following commands.